s-hku/wtf-is/README.md

 # wtf-is

   # Wtf even is this?
-  wtf is a simple slt tool written in rust that tells you what commands (and other stuff) do. meant for new Linux users the tool gives you easy to understand responses
+  wtf is a simple cli tool inspired by the whatis command and written in rust wtf-is that tells you what commands (and other stuff) do. meant for new Linux users the tool gives you easy to understand responses

+  # [ABOUT THIS PROJECT]

+  Wtfis is my very first coding project! 🎉

+  I made it to learn Rust, practice working with JSON, and have some fun creating a handy terminal tool.
+  It’s a small project, but it taught me a lot about programming, command-line tools, and distributing software to others.

   # [EXAMPLE]